guenchi/Igropyr/index.md

 number -> string -> string
 ```

-errorpage accepts one or two arguments, the first arguments is the status code, the second arguments is an error message.
+`errorpage` accepts one or two arguments, the first arguments is the `status code`, the second arguments is an error message.

-errorpage Returns prepare a string with standard http headers for easily return error page to the client.
+`errorpage` Returns prepare a string with standard http headers for easily return error page to the client.

 ### par